-The control system is tasked with supporting the implementation of policies and the personnel's high professional standards, as well as the guidelines and practices agreed upon lay the foundation for the internal control environment throughout the whole Group.
-Operations are based on predetermined and planned processes and the associated approval
+Finnvera's corporate culture, the ethical guidelines adopted by the Board of Directors, the corporate responsibility policies, risk management policies and the personnel's high professional standards, as well as the guidelines and practices agreed upon lay the foundation for the internal control environment throughout the whole Group.
+Operations are based on predetermined and planned processes and the associated approval procedures, reconciliations and other checks associated with them.

-Finnvera's corporate culture, the ethical guidelines adopted by the the ISO 9001 standard.
-The operating system helps ensure the quality of time, it provides a solid foundation for the completion of development specifically for the parent company and the subsidiaries, as well as
+The daily operations are steered by an operating system conforming to the ISO 9001 standard.
+The operating system helps ensure the quality of Finnvera's services and the management of operational risks.
+At the same time, it provides a solid foundation for the completion of development projects.
+The operating system includes descriptions of processes agreed specifically for the parent company and the subsidiary, as well as operating instructions supplementing these processes.